thetechguy-it/CiscoACI_Ansible/README.md

 # CiscoACI_Ansible
 In this repository you will find some of Ansible playbooks for common and repetitive Cisco ACI tasks.
 Each folder has an indipendent playbook with relative variable/CSV files, please remember to change credentials and APIC URL each time.
-Each folder has 4 files:
+Each folder has 5 files:
 - **credentials.yml**: Put here your fabric credentials (URL, Username and Password)
-- **main.yml**: This is the code, you don't need to change it.
-If you want to change it [please check the Module documentation](https://docs.ansible.com/ansible/latest/collections/cisco/aci/index.html)
+- **main.yml**: This is the code, you don't need to change it
-- **simple.csv**: Here you can find how to modify the "data.csv" file, which is the file that the ansible playbook will use to import the information. se it only as reference.
+- **simple.csv**: Here you can find how to complete the "data.csv" file, which is the file that the ansible playbook will use to import the information
 - **data.csv**: This is the file that you should modify with your leaves/spines/fabric information
+- **README.md**: Contains the playbook instructions

 Clone the repository to gain access to all the playboooks.
 Enjoy :wink: